byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/tutorial.md

 !!! note
     For any airfoil coordinate generation method (from FLOWFoil or otherwise), the coordinates must start at the trailing edge, and proceed clockwise around the airfoil.
+    For axisymmetric bodies of revolution, coordiantes should also proceed clockwise, starting at the leading edge.

 ```@julia
 using FLOWFoil